 People choose inhalants over other illegal drugs for many reasons.
-In the developed world, purchasing inhalants is easier than purchasing other illegal drugs.
-Although inhalants are not regulated by the Controlled Substances Act, it is against Washington illegal drug laws to consume inhalants.
-Irresponsible sale of inhalants is a jailable offense, but it is often difficult to hold businesses responsible because people who are addicted to inhalants tend to hide their abuse.
+In the developed world, purchasing inhalants is more accessible than buying other illegal drugs.
+Although the Controlled Substances Act does not regulate inhalants, it is against Washington’s illegal drug laws to consume inhalants.
+Irresponsible sale of inhalants is a jailable offense, but it is often difficult to hold businesses responsible because people addicted to inhalants tend to hide their abuse.
 People who find themselves addicted to inhalants should seek drug addiction treatment immediately.
 Starting a treatment program is a life-saving decision.

 How Do People Use Inhalants?

 People who are desperate to get high will always find a way.
 At Spokane Falls Recovery Center, we help people replace desperation with healthy coping mechanisms, conscious decision-making, and catharsis.
 Answer some addiction self-assessment questions for guidance about approaching treatment.
-We offer inhalant addiction treatment that covers all methods of inhalant consumption, including:
+People often use inhalants in a variety of ways.

 Dusting and glading occur when a user inhales fumes from an aerosol cleaner.